 Want to earn a world-class Rutgers degree?
 You have a chance to win up to $15,000 per year.
 The Rutgers University–Camden is now accepting applications for the International Chancellor’s Scholarship.

-To participate in the undergraduate program, applicants should enroll as an international first-year or transfer student.
+To participate in the undergraduate program, applicants should enroll as international first-year or transfer students.

 Great opportunity to study in the USA.

 Founded in 1766, Rutgers University–Camden is a public research university located in Camden city of New Jersey, United States.
 Nearly 40 majors and 50 minors plus special programs are available at Rutgers.

 Why study at Rutgers University–Camden?
 At Rutgers, you can explore everything you need to focus your passion and reach your destination.
 You will get hands-on research with faculty mentors, study abroad, internships, civic learning, and various graduate and advanced professional programs.

 - Eligible Countries: Students may come from any nationalities are eligible to apply.

 - Acceptable Course or Subjects: Any subject at an undergraduate level course that provided by the RU Camden.

 - Admissible Criteria: Non-sponsored, international F-1 visa students (not sponsored by a government agency but who self-pay) who enroll full-time in the College of Arts and Sciences or the School of Business.

 - How to Apply: To apply there is no separate application for the award.
 Applicants are automatically considered when they apply and are admitted for admission to Rutgers University–Camden.